RyanSierra06/CS180-Direct-Messaging-Project-Anay-Ryan-Pranav-Tanya-/READMEPart3.md

 # CS180-Direct-Messaging-Project-Anay-Ryan-Pranav-Tanya-

-## How to Run?
-Use the UserTestCases and MessageTestCases files to run and test both classes.
-If you want to run the tests multiple times make sure to delete all the files within the files folder and make usernamesAndPasswords.txt empty.
-We need to do this since our program appends to some files and rewrites others and the test cases don't reset the workspace.
-There are multiple test cases that ensure our files are saved between programs properly.

 ## Who did what?
 - Submitted on Vocareum - Pranav
 - GraphicalServer.java - Pranav & Ryan & Tanya